eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 };
 ```

+However, for the rest of the statements, we need to be able to evaluate expressions first.

+## Writing an Expression Evaluator

-However, for all our other cases, we need to *evaluate* our expressions to final values first, as we don't want to emit something like `1 + x * 5`.
+We need to *evaluate* our expressions to final values for statements, as we don't want to emit literal expressions like `1 + x * 5`; but rather their evaluated result.
 We'll handle this in a new `evalExprWithEnv` function.

 ```ts
 // map of names to values